How to apply Z Wrap

 How to remove Z Wrap

 Gently peel the film back over itself avoiding pulling directly upwards.
 If Z Wrap is hard to peel from the skin, allow sufficient warm water to run over the bandage film for a few minutes to loosen the adhesion, and then as you peel the bandage back, allow the water to run under the bandage simultaneously.
+The second application is sometimes bonded to the skin more tightly as it is kept on the skin longer.
+Rest assured, Z Wrap will not ''remove" or alter its delicate lines and colouring.

 Use only as directed and do not apply to infected skin.
 Do not use if you have allergies to adhesives.
 For further information or assistance, contact firstname.lastname@example.org